Minerals, the Universe and You

 Many of the trace elements once abundant in our soil have been washed into the oceans.
 There, they are found in their proper proportions -

+the same basic proportions that are found in healthy bodies.
+Even today, these life - sustaining sea waters cannot be recreated by science; all elements necessary to support human life are ionically charged and in perfect balance - prime for being absorbed into the cells of your body..
 In a few surviving inland seas, such as the Great Salt Lake in western North America, these essential elements exist in highly concentrated, salubrious proportions.
 The fact that the minerals are in a similar proportion to healthy living matter is a key and this intricate balance of every mineral and trace element in sea water is why it is so beneficial to the human body.

 An ionic mineral is an element that has a charge, either positive or negative.
 On the molecular level, that means that the element has either one too many or one too few electrons.
 This unstable ionic state allows the element to bond readily with water, making it possible for the body to absorb it.
 In this state, an element has specific positive or negative electrical signatures that cause a dynamic equilibrium to take place.
 The body can then facilitate changes to move nutrients to the areas that need them.